visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/ScatterPlot.rst

 the Scatter plot should look like is not required.
 Roles that have no assigned input variable are grayed out.

-Setting the mininum and maximum values
+Setting the minimum and maximum values
 """"""""""""""""""""""""""""""""""""""

 The Scatter plot allows you to set minimum and maximum limits on the values